Year 11 (Stage 1) Curriculum

 Full year (two semesters)

 The subject is divided into two components: Creative Works (performing, composing, arranging) and Music Literacy (applying musical techniques, studying various styles of music, responding to creative works and performance).
-You will develop and extend your musical literacy and skills through understanding the structural and stylistic features and conventions of music, expressing your musical ideas, and reflecting on and critiquing your learning in music.
+Students will develop and extend their musical literacy and skills through understanding the structural and stylistic features and conventions of music, expressing their musical ideas, and reflecting on and critiquing their learning in music.
 Performances include solo and ensemble options.

 Semester

-You will study dietary, lifestyle and healthy eating patterns with specific focus on nutrients in food, how the body uses nutrients, and the relationship between diet, health, emerging trends and disease.
-You will investigate how the food and nutritional needs of different population demographics are affected by food availability, production development and ecological sustainability.
+Students will study dietary, lifestyle and healthy eating patterns with specific focus on nutrients in food, how the body uses nutrients, and the relationship between diet, health, emerging trends and disease.
+They will investigate how the food and nutritional needs of different population demographics are affected by food availability, production development and ecological sustainability.

 Semester

-The study of Stage 1 Outdoor Education will provide you with opportunities to experience personal growth and to develop social skills, self-confidence, and teamwork skills.
-You will evaluate and reflect on your learning progression and skill development while working with others in groups, as well as develop your relationship with, and connection to nature.
+The study of Stage 1 Outdoor Education will provide students with opportunities to experience personal growth and to develop social skills, self-confidence, and teamwork skills.
+Students will evaluate and reflect on their learning progression and skill development while working with others in groups.
 The learning experiences take place in a variety of locations, such as surfing on the Yorke Peninsula, orienteering in Kuitpo Forrest and rock climbing at Morialta Conservation Park.

 Semester